akashyeola/DevOps-PlayBook/Linux/Linux_Commands.md

-time	Calculates commands’ execution time systemctl	Manages system services watch	Runs another command continuously jobs	Displays a shell’s running processes with their statuses kill	Terminates a running process shutdown	Turns off or restarts the system ping	Checks the system’s network connectivity wget	Downloads files from a URL curl	Transmits data between servers using URLs scp	Securely copies files or directories to another system rsync	Synchronizes content between directories or machines lfconfig	Displays the system’s network interfaces and their configurations netstat	Shows the system’s network information, like routing and sockets traceroute	Tracks a packet’s hops to its destination nslookup	Queries a domain’s IP address and vice versa dig	Displays DNS information, including record types history	Lists previously run commands man	Shows a command’s manual
+time	Calculates commands’ execution time systemctl	Manages system services watch	Runs another command continuously

+shutdown	Turns off or restarts the system ping	Checks the system’s network connectivity

+curl	Transmits data between servers using URLs scp	Securely copies files or directories to another system rsync	Synchronizes content between directories or machines lfconfig	Displays the system’s network interfaces and their configurations traceroute	Tracks a packet’s hops to its destination dig	Displays DNS information, including record types history	Lists previously run commands man	Shows a command’s manual